sanjitprd777/LuckyDraw/README.md

 * Then user can participate by click on "Participate" button for any active events
 * A user can participate in multiple active events

+![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.2.png?raw=true)

 * On successful participation we decrease ticket count by 1

-![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.2.png?raw=true)

-* We also check if user has already participated in same event
+* We also check if user has already participated in the event

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.3.png?raw=true)